Azirral/de-face-recognition/README.md

 ### Metrics.ipynb
 This file contains models result's performance checks based on various metrics, visual analysis of the results, and Latex tables creation.
 This file contains also statistical analysis of models comparison.

+### Plots
+This directory contains created plots for purpose of visual analysis of datasets, and models' results.

+### LatexTables
+This directory contains Latex tables created for exporting to Overleaf to be included in the thesis.